 “The landscape of broadcast has definitely changed, our industry is now consumer led.”

 SL: Have you seen the rise or decline in any job areas since Christy formed in 2003?

 DC: There has been a decline in the more broadcast engineering type roles, so for example maintenance technicians who would strip

 Candidates who also lack the skill set and understanding of converged media, they struggle to find jobs.
 It’s essential to understand file-based

 Another example, certainly within Ad sales and insertion, with the rise in programmatic for example, on the advertising and sales side, whereas humans would be selling ad space, programmatic software is now enabling targeted advertising and they’re using software rather than people.
 Again certainly there is a huge demand in the industry for network engineers, ideally candidates that have a background in IT centric technologies, but that have worked in broadcast environments.

 Engineers that have development skills, coding and scripting knowledge, Cisco accreditations are always highly desirable.
 Design architects that can design for production over IP, content management solutions.
 So whereas anybody that’s either been an operator on CMS systems, or implementation specialists there seems to be a real key area for development there too.

 SL: As a follow up to that question, right now as the market stands are there any skills shortages in the market place right now, that Christy Media Solutions are crying out for?

 DC: Absolutely.
 Employers want to consider the future, especially in terms of the next generation of broadcast professionals.
-There has been a great deal of concern in recent years that broadcast graduates don’t have sufficient understanding of software defined networking and media processing.
+There has been a great deal of concern in recent years that broadcast graduates don’t have sufficient understanding of

 Our clients expect broadcast professionals to understand IP delivery, file based workflows, server based storage, they want to see Cisco accreditations, they want people who can code and understand basic programming languages, certainly there has been an issue with the level of understanding broadcast graduates have for example.